freealise/freealise/psy/README.md

 only initially it gets data in an ordered way with an index, then recombines it (= Zohar)
 AI does not deserve being emotional about it (as it doesn't last)

+Gamma waves: 38 to 80 Hz.
+These waves occur during strong mental activities such as studying and solving problems. [can be entrained by bass guitar]
+Beta waves: 14 to 38 Hz.
+Beta waves occur when you are active and allow you to concentrate. ...
+Alpha waves: 8 to 14 Hz. ...
+Theta waves: 4 to 8 Hz. ...
+Delta waves: 0.5 to 4 Hz.

 when did I reject Metatron ?
 Enoch -> Metatron, therefore Metatron has freedom of will